insysbio/LikelihoodProfiler.py/README.rst

 This repository is the one-to-one translation of Julia's package https://github.com/insysbio/LikelihoodProfiler.jl of version 0.3.0.

 Currently the Python's version is not maintained.
-Use [Issues](https://github.com/insysbio/LikelihoodProfiler.py/issues) if any help wanted.
+Use https://github.com/insysbio/LikelihoodProfiler.py/issues if any help wanted.

 Intro
 *****

 **LikelihoodProfiler** is a package for identifiability analysis and confidence intervals evaluation which was originally written in **Julia** language.
-See https://github.com/insysbio/LikelihoodProfiler.jl This is the translation of the original **Julia** code to **Python**.
+See https://github.com/insysbio/LikelihoodProfiler.jl

 Installation
 ************